“This Case is About A2J – and About Insiders and Outsiders”NSRLP

 The Hearing (2): the intervenors

-Counsel for the intervenors (Ranjan Agarwal and Ilan Ishai of Bennett Jones for the NSRLP and Andrew Bernstein of Torys on behalf of Pro Bono Ontario) were each allocated five minutes to present their proposals on clear and consistent guidance for judges on how they might assist SRLs, and ensure that they can genuinely participate in proceedings, without prejudicing the other party.
+Counsel for the intervenors (Ranjan Agarwal and Ilan Ishai of Bennett Jones for the NSRLP, and Andrew Bernstein of Torys on behalf of Pro Bono Ontario and Access Pro Bono) were each allocated five minutes to present their proposals on clear and consistent guidance for judges on how they might assist SRLs, and ensure that they can genuinely participate in proceedings, without prejudicing the other party.

 In its factum the NSRLP proposed a “reasonable assistance” test, set out at para 15(d).
 This test would include consideration of the contextual circumstances and the level and type of assistance this SRL requires.
 Ilan Ishai, presenting NSRLP’s “reasonable assistance” test to the Court, said that it was important to establish a clear set of expectations for “active adjudication”, which is presently offered “hesitantly and inconsistently”, resulting in widely varying practice and thus Access to Justice for SRLs across Canada.